Mon - Fri: 9:00AM - 5:00PM EST

 Public and Private School Employment Discrimination Lawsuits

-Statutes are extensive, complex, vary considerably, and can be confusing.
-As such, there is no simple solution to every case involving employment discrimination.
-But a careful review of the progression of events associated with a complaint often will bring litigation to a reasonable conclusion.
+Statutes are extensive and complex, vary considerably, and can be confusing.
+As such, there is no simple solution to various public and private school employment discrimination lawsuits.
+However, a careful review of the progression of events associated with a complaint often will bring litigation to a reasonable conclusion.
 In such cases as a teacher being fired or an applicant being excluded from a job interview, attorneys representing plaintiffs and schools must present a clear timeline of events leading up to a decision.
-Often, this task is accomplished in retrospect after a lawsuit has been filed, and any lack of documentation can make it difficult for plaintiff to argue employment discrimination or for a school to defend its decisions.
+Often, this task is accomplished in retrospect after a lawsuit has been filed, and any lack of documentation can make it difficult for the plaintiff to argue employment discrimination or for a school to defend its decisions.

-Reconstructing the file — an employee’s discrete, day-to-day personnel issues or the employment interview and process, for instance — is necessary to be able to determine whether the school, through its administration, acted appropriately, reasonably, and within the professional standard of care.
-Knowledge of employment law and the nuances that often exist in the school context is helpful to attorneys in representing the best interests of their clients in employment discrimination claims.
-Above all, however, a timeline of events and analysis of each significant entry are most important in determining whether a school met the law.
+Reconstructing the file — an employee’s discrete, day-to-day personnel issues or the employment interview and process, for instance — is necessary to determine whether the school, through its administration, acted appropriately, reasonably, and within the professional standard of care.
+Knowledge of employment law and the nuances that often exist in the school context is helpful to attorneys in representing the best interests of their clients in public and private school employment discrimination lawsuits.
+Above all, however, a timeline of events and analysis of each significant entry is most important in determining whether a school met the law.
+As for school employees asking, “Can I sue my employer for discrimination?”
+It is crucial to understand the various hiring actions of a potentially discriminatory nature.
+This article will examine multiple examples of school employment discrimination lawsuits and the available legal protections against employment discrimination.

 Anatomy of an Employment Discrimination Lawsuit